ScienceCore/climaterisk/book/04_NASA_Earthdata/0_Initial_Setup.md

-Something important to know is that by default, logging into https://climaterisk.opensci.2i2c.cloud will automatically clone https://github.com/ScienceCore/scipy-2024-climaterisk and change to that directly.
+Something important to know is that by default, logging into https://climaterisk.opensci.2i2c.cloud will automatica lly clone https://github.com/ScienceCore/scipy-2024-climaterisk and change to that directly.
 If the login is successful, you will see the following screen.

 ![work_environment_jupyter_lab](../assets/work_environment_jupyter_lab.png)